franko/gsl-shell/doc/user-manual/graphics.rst

       The argument ``placement`` is used to give the placement of the mini plot and should be on of the letters 'l', 'r', 'b', 't'.
       They stands for "left", "right", "bottom" and "top" respectively.

+      The mini plot is shown using an region of the drawing area are equal to the bounding box of the mini plot itself.
+      When rendered as a mini plot the plot coordinates and the screen coordinates are therefore in a one-to-one scale rapport.

    .. method:: set_categories(axis, categories)

       Configure the given ``axis`` (a letter, 'x' or 'y') to use a custom set of labels specified by ``categories``.